SystemsApproach/ops/monitor.rst

-Finally, when a system is running across multiple edge sites, as is the case with Aether, there is an design question of whether monitoring data is stored on the edge sites and lazily pulled to the central location only when needed, or it is proactively pushed to the central location as soon as it's generated.
+Finally, when a system is running across multiple edge sites, as is the case with Aether, there is an design question of whether monitoring data is stored on the edge sites and lazily pulled to the central location only when needed, or is proactively pushed to the central location as soon as it's generated.
 Aether employs both approaches, depending on the volume and urgency of the data being collected.
 By default, metrics collected by the local instantiation of